For students

 Easy song for tricky technique

-Take a tricky rhythm or bowing and practice it on an easy song or a scale until it feels comfortable.
+Pick a spot with a tricky rhythm or bowing and practice it on an easy song or a scale until it feels comfortable.
 Then bring it back to your piece.

 #56